Education > Investing > Options > Implied volatility

 If you get seriously involved in options you'll find that advanced options traders even quote option prices in terms of volatility (i.e. "The Intel January 55 calls are trading at 24 percent.").

 So now that we know that implied volatility is the valuation metric of the option, the next question becomes: "How do we know if the implied volatility is too high or too low?"
-Well, like any valuation metric there are no objective rules to tell you exactly what the value should be but there are indicators that you can use as guidelines.
+Well, like any valuation metric there are no objective rules to tell you exactly what the value should be, but there are indicators that you can use as guidelines.

 The first indicator you can use is the historical volatility of the underlying security.
 We calculate the historical volatility by looking at the volatility of the underlying security over the last x days (called the "lookback period").
 How many days back should you go?
 Again, this is subjective.
 Some say you should use the number of days that the options had left until expiration so that the time frames will be the same.
 Others say you should use the last 30 days because the most recent activity will the best indicator of the future volatility.

 So if the historical volatility of Intel stock is 15% and the Intel options are trading at 25% volatility then the options may be overvalued.
-The fact that the options' volatility is higher than the stock's volatility should be a red flag.
+The fact that the options' volatility is higher than the stocks' volatility should be a red flag.
 When this happens the options market is saying that the volatility of Intel stock will be higher in the future (the future being the life of the option) than in the past.
 The problem with this scenario is that the options' market prediction may turn out to be a correct one - the volatility of Intel stock in the future may indeed rise.
 So this indicator needs subjective analysis to be useful.

-In a case like the one illustrated above you can see how volatility really is the valuation of the option.
+In a case like the one illustrated above you can see how volatility is an accurate valuation metric for an option.
 As implied volatility rises you are paying more for the exact same option.
 In other words, the lower the implied volatility, the cheaper the premium is.
-So when you buy an option you want to have an opinion about what the underlying security will do but it is wise to have an opinion about whether the you are paying too for the option.
+So when you buy an option you want to have an opinion about what the underlying security will do but it is wise to have an opinion about whether you are paying too for the option.
 You can think of an option trade as making two different trades at once.
-The first is betting on the direction of the stock and the second one is betting on the directon of implied volatility.
+The first is betting on the direction of the stock and the second one is betting on the direction of implied volatility.
 If the implied volatility for an option rises then - everything else being equal - you will make money.
 If the implied volatility for an option falls then - everything else being equal - you will lose money.
 The reason most traders don't realize this is because there are so many other variables that are simultaneously affecting the option price (mainly the price of the underlying security) that they don't bother to isolate the volatility factor.
 Other traders simply don't care.
 They write off the level of implied volatility of an option as being inconsequential.
 But it isn't.
 Volatility is such an important component of the value of an option that some people refer to trading options as "trading volatility".

 Intro to Stocks